flnaves/fhir-contest/README.md

 Open IRIS for Health installation with IPM client installed.
 Call in any namespace:

 ```
-USER>zpm "install fhir-server"
+//USER>zpm "install fhir-server"
 ```

-This will install FHIR server in FHIRSERVER namespace.
+//This will install FHIR server in FHIRSERVER namespace.

-Or call the following for installing programmatically:
+//Or call the following for installing programmatically:
 ```
-set sc=$zpm("install fhir-server")
+//set sc=$zpm("install fhir-server")
 ```